-- (a) A licensee shall act expeditiously to cure any violation of this chapter, or any regulation adopted pursuant to this chapter, in the offer or administration of authorized Internet poker games that interferes with its obligations to the state or registered players under this chapter. - (b) If a licensee becomes aware of any violation of this chapter, it shall notify the commission immediately and work with the commission to develop a plan to rectify the violation. - (c) If the commission becomes aware of any violation of this chapter, or if it becomes aware of any activities that might lead to a violation, the commission shall provide notice of that violation to the licensee and the department.
-If the violation is not timely cured, the commission may refer it to the department for investigation and possible enforcement. - (d) All state agencies with responsibilities under this chapter shall report any actual or suspected violation of this chapter, or any regulation adopted pursuant to this chapter, or activities that may lead to a violation, to the department immediately so that the department can assess whether it needs to commence an investigation or enforcement action.
+- (a) A licensee shall act expeditiously to cure any violation of this chapter, or any regulation adopted pursuant to this chapter, in the offer or administration of authorized Internet poker games that interferes with its obligations to the state or registered players under this chapter. - (b) If a licensee becomes aware of any violation of this chapter, it shall notify the department immediately and work with the department to develop a plan to rectify the violation.

-- (e) A licensee shall be afforded a reasonable time period to cure any reported violation.
+- (c) If the department becomes aware of any violation of this chapter, or if it becomes aware of any activities that might lead to a violation, the department shall provide notice of that violation to the licensee and a reasonable opportunity for the licensee to cure the violation.
+If the violation is not timely cured, the department shall investigate the violation further and may take enforcement actions.
+If the commission becomes aware of any violation of this chapter, the commission shall notify the department of the violation immediately so that the department may take appropriate action pursuant to this chapter. - (d) All state agencies with responsibilities under this chapter shall report any actual or suspected violation of this chapter, or any regulation adopted pursuant to this chapter, or activities that may lead to a violation, to the department immediately so that the department can assess whether it needs to commence an investigation or enforcement action. - (e) A licensee shall be afforded a reasonable time period to cure any reported violation.
 During this time period, a licensee shall not be subject to prosecution for the criminal penalty described in Section 19990.303, or liable for the civil penalties described in this article. - (f) The department shall have subpoena power in an investigation of any violation of this chapter, or any regulation adopted pursuant to this chapter. - (g) The commission may revoke or suspend any license or work permit under this chapter upon reaching a finding that the licensee or employee is in violation of any provision of this chapter, or any regulation adopted pursuant to this chapter.
 However, a tribal licensee shall not have its license suspended or revoked, or be fined or otherwise penalized, for complying with any applicable federal law or regulation when operating an authorized poker Web site on Indian lands.
-To the extent that any state requirement is more stringent than any applicable federal requirement, the tribal licensee shall comply with the more stringent state requirement, unless the federal requirement preempts state law. - (h) A licensee may appeal any final decision of the commission or the department pursuant to this section to the superior court.
+To the extent that any state requirement is more stringent than any applicable federal requirement, the tribal licensee shall comply with the more stringent state requirement, unless the federal requirement preempts state law. - (h) A licensee may appeal any final decision of the department pursuant to this section to the superior court.
 The superior court shall hear any appeal de novo. - (i) The department shall protect the rights and assets of registered players on an authorized poker Web site if the licensed operator's license pursuant to this chapter is revoked or the licensed operator becomes bankrupt.